luanteylo/hads_/README.md

 python client.py control
 ```

-That application is composed of 3 tasks (bin/0, bin/1 and bin/2).
+That application comprises 3 tasks (bin/0, bin/1 and bin/2).
 Each task is executed using three on-demand t2.micro (see input/example/map.json).

 To check if the application was executed with success, you can see the output files in S3.
 To do that, go to S3 and check the bucket.
 You will see a folder `12_0` created in the bucket.
 In this folder, you have the following inner folders: 12_0/0/, 12_0/1 and 12_0/2.
 Each one of these folders represents one task.
 Inside them, you will see the `output.txt` file in the `data/` folder.